Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Adding a renderer
 ~~~~~~~~~~~~~~~~~

-You can add as many renderer you want in any tracker report.
-Renderer
+You can add as many renderers you want in any tracker report.
+Renderers
 are ordered in tabs.
-Adding a renderer is easy: simply click on "Save" or "Save as".
+Adding a renderer is easy: click on "Save" or "Save as".
 Select the kind of
 renderer you want to add (either table, charts or cardwall), give the
 renderer a name and a description, and select the submit button.

 ..
 NOTE::

-    Save button for renderer are displayed only when you have update your current report.
+    Save button for renderer is displayed only when you have changed your current report.

 Table renderer
 ~~~~~~~~~~~~~~